mingyyy/progress/learned_concepts.md

 from the website itself, a structured way to directly access the data. providing a interface with HTTP methods.
 REST is one of the standards, frame work that post some constraints

+1.find API
+2. read the docs
+3. integrate with other script